ashrafghiye/ALTEGRAD2020/README.md

 # Model

 After you have run the previous two scripts, you can run `model.py` to train the model and see some benchmarks scores.
-After that an inference step is made by running `inference.py` which generates a prediction for all the authors in `test.csv`.
+After that an inference step is made by running `inference.py` which generates a `.csv` prediction for all the authors in the testing set.